camunda/camunda-docs/docs/product-manuals/tasklist/deployment/api-client.md

 }
 ```

-### Get all tasks that are completed with id, name and state
+### Get all tasks completed with id, name, and state

 Request:

 ```graphql
 {
     "query" : "{